About Us

 Beth Ammerman, DNP

 Dr. Ammerman’s teaching role includes teaching graduate nursing students both in the classroom and in the clinical setting.
-As a classroom instructor, she leads the role transition course, guiding RNs to APRN roles.
-In addition, she has the opportunity to evaluate graduate students in their precepted clinical sites as well as directly precept students in her family practice office.
+She leads the role transition course as a classroom instructor, guiding RNs to APRN roles.
+In addition, she has the opportunity to evaluate graduate students in their precepted clinical sites and directly precept students in her family practice office.

 Billie Sue Vance, PhD